 Transfer DigitalOcean Spaces Buckets Between Regions Using Rclone

-In this guide, we will cover how to migrate data between Spaces regions, by using Rclone to transfer data between two Spaces buckets.
-We will demonstrate how to install Rclone, the configuration settings needed to access multiple regions, and the commands that you can use to synchronize your files between regions and verify their integrity.
+This guide explains how to migrate data between Spaces regions by using Rclone to transfer data between two Spaces buckets, including how to install Rclone, the configuration settings needed to access multiple regions, and the commands that you can use to synchronize your files between regions and verify their integrity.

 Prerequisites